charliermarsh/hydrogen-css/README.md

 # Warnings

 Hydrogen is in its early stages.
-Admittedly, it's incomplete.
+Admittedly, it's incomplete (most notably, multi-page support is not available yet).
 Again, admittedly, it's relatively untested.
 I've seen good results on a couple of relatively simple web pages thus far, but there's a whole world of crazy web behavior out there that I haven't had the chance to explore.
 There are bugs lurking beneath the surface.

 With that in mind, feel free to clone, commit, fork, pull--whatever you like.
 Above all, let me know when you encounter errors and I'll do my best to get back to you.